 4. parent or guardian notification; and

-5. recommendation to the superintendent of dismissal for not to exceed one year.
+5. recommendation to the Superintendent of dismissal for not to exceed one year.

 B. Pursuant to Minnesota law, a student who brings a firearm, as defined by federal law, to school will be expelled for at least one year.
-The school board may modify this requirement on a case-by-case basis.
+The School Board may modify this requirement on a case-by-case basis.

-C. Administrative Discretion
+D. Administrative Discretion

-While the school district takes a “Zero Tolerance” position on the possession, use or distribution of weapons by students, the superintendent may use discretion in determining whether, under the circumstances, a course of action other than the minimum consequences specified above is warranted.
+While the school district takes a “Zero Tolerance” position on the possession, use or distribution of weapons by students, the Superintendent may use discretion in determining whether, under the circumstances, a course of action other than the minimum consequences specified above is warranted.
 If so, other appropriate action may be taken, including consideration of a recommendation for lesser discipline.

 VI.
 Consequences For Student Weapon Possession/Use/Distribution by Nonstudents

-1. An employee who violates the terms of this policy is subject to disciplinary action, including non-renewal, suspension, or discharge as deemed appropriate by the school board.
+1. An employee who violates the terms of this policy is subject to disciplinary action, including non-renewal, suspension, or discharge as deemed appropriate by the School Board.